The Hobbit: An Unexpected Journey is a

 released on pre-cert video and was banned as a video nasty.
 It was then heavily cut for BBFC approved VHS in 1988.
 The cuts were reduced for 2001 DVD and later waived for 2009 DVD.
 Uncut and MPAA Unrated in the US.

-Summary Review: Dread and Fear
+Summary Review: Dread

 This is the third in a loose trilogy of films by Italian master of the macabre Lucio Fulci set in New England that evoke the uncanny and cosmic terrors of H.P.
 Lovecraft.

-interested in the type of subtle scares one might find in ghost stories.
+are not interested in the type of subtle scares one might find in ghost stories.
 Although this film is not without its moments (throats ripped out, maggot ridden bodies and decapitation), the violence seems quite muted compared to other Fulci films.

 UK: Passed 18 uncut for strong